Huxley Faculty Research

 Professor.
 BS and MA (geography), University of California/Davis; PhD (geography), Arizona State University

 - Courses in physical geography, climate, soils, and water resources.

-Assistant Professor.
+Associate Professor.
 BS (Physics) and BS (Astronomy), University of Washington; PhD (Planetary Geophysics) University of California/Santa Cruz

 - Courses in Energy and Society, Energy and the Environment, Energy Technologies, and Life Cycle Assessment